-IndieCork is Ireland's premiere festival of independent film and the largest festival for short film in Ireland.
-We showcase features and documentaries also.
-We welcome all forms of film: narrative, documentary, experimental, genre films, new media, poetry and dance films.
+IndieCork is Ireland's premiere festival of independent film and the largest festival for short film - also screening features, documentaries and special focus programmes.

 The Irish Times has cited IndieCork as "a renegade swaggering through the mainstream... there is nothing quite like this festival".
 Thank you Irish Times! :)

 For those who attend our festival IndieCork offers a rich and rewarding experience, with engaged and supportive audiences and a lively social programme.

-IndieCork is organised by a team with over 30 years experience in film programming and exhibition.
+IndieCork is organised by a team with over 30 years’ experience in film programming and exhibition.
 We are Ireland's only festival in shared ownership.
 We’re a Co-operative and our Members own the company.
 Membership is open to all.

 (For full details please read our guidelines)